The Revolving Catamaran (rCat) is an asymmetric catamaran, incorporating the aerohydrofoil invention.

 Jibing:

-On the rCat Jibing is a very smooth maneuver.
+On the rCat Jibing is a very smooth maneuver because sail and boom jibe externally.

-Sail is at the other end of crossbeam, safely away from the crew.
+Sail and boom are at the end of crossbeam, revolving safely far away from the crew.

-The sail turns around downwind, and externally.
-Sail is slack during jibing.
+The sail turns around downwind and remains slack during jibing.
+Similar to wind surf jibe

-Maneuver is done calmly and easily.
+In practice, jibing is done slowly, calmly and easily.
 No rush at any wind state.
 Safely, even in heavy weather.

 Tacking:

-Tacking on this catamaran, is always successful regardless of initial speed.
+On this catamaran tacking is always successful regardless of initial speed.

-Even if speed drops to zero mainhull keeps turning, because there is no counter torque from the side-hull, neither from sail drag.
+Even if speed drops to zero, the mainhull keeps turning around its center, because there is no counter torque from the side-hull, nor from the sail drag.

 Side-hull, with slack sail, are revolving freely around mainhull vertical hinge, to the new position.
 Without affecting the turning of mainhull.

-The drag of the sail does not decelerate the linear movement of mainhull because sail drag decelerates the side-hull alone as it swings downwind.
+The drag of the sail does not decelerate the linear movement of mainhull because sail drag decelerates the side-hull alone and swing it downwind until positioning on the new tack.

-Even at zero speed and zero wind, crossbeam can be manually turned from the mainhull.
-That will allow a quick positioning of side-hull on the new tack, and a quick counter turning of mainhull on the new heading.
+In practice, even at zero speed and zero wind, crossbeam can be manually turned from the mainhull.
+That will allow a quick positioning of side-hull on the new tack, and a quick turning of mainhull on the new heading.

 In heavy weather boom and sail turn around, downwind and externally.
-And safely far from crew.
+Thus safely far from crew.

-Tacking with this catamaran is actually easier than on a monohull.
+In practice, tacking with this catamaran is a surprise.
+It is easier than on a monohull.

 Roll stability of mainhull (for a future foiled version):

-Configuration, and lateral positioning of lifting foils should provide the necessary roll stability for that momentary tandem positioning of the hulls.
+Lateral positioning of lifting foils should provide the necessary roll stability for that momentary tandem positioning of the hulls, like on AC75, etc.

 Roll during straight sailing: